jadewowgreen/jadewowgreen/README.md

 * Data viz: D3.js
 * HTML/CSS + SQL

-## Values 💖
-As a **Hudson & Holland Scholar**, I'm guided by mentorship, community, and creating tech that **supports people instead of complicating their lives**.
-I believe in balancing innovation with tradition and drawing inspiration from global perspectives to build solutions that work for everyone.

 ## Let's Connect ✨
 I'm open to **internships, research collabs, or chats about equitable tech**.
 You can find me on:
 * [LinkedIn](https://linkedin.com/in/jadexzhao)